 The blog is on indefinite hiatus...
-I am having so much fun weaving tapestries, exploring creativity & flying through life that it's hard to eke out more hours in the day.
-It's also a good excuse to keep myself off the computer & at the loom!
+I am so involved in making art, exploring creativity & flying through life that it's hard to eke out more hours in the day.

 But... you can catch me on Instagram... @desertsongstudio!
-It's SO much cooler than Facebook & there's a ton of fantastic artists, fiber & otherwise, sharing their work.
+It's SO much cooler than Facebook & there's a ton of fantastic artists sharing their work.
 Why aren't you there already?

 p.s....
 If you want to read past posts, you can find them on my first two blogs: